Is Your Career Pot-Bound? The ‘Gardeners’ Guide to Your Career: 7 Tips | READ

 What are your values?
 What helps you grow in your job?
 How can you tell when you are enjoying work and feeling successful and fulfilled?
 How are you getting your needs nutritiously met?

-6. Check your plants often
+6. Check your plants often to remove any weeds

 How often do you check your progress?
 Do you wait for everything to be ‘perfect’ before allowing yourself any internal praise?

 Is performance management in your organisation a tick box exercise?
 Are your leaders checking and focussing on what’s going well or on what’s going wrong?